-As Greater Heights Academy completed this year, the governmental funds reported a combined fund balance of \$801,683, with the General Fund accounting for \$778,461 and the Special Revenue Fund accounting for \$23,222.
+As Greater Heights Academy completed this year, the governmental funds reported a combined fund balance of \$742,809, with the General Fund accounting for \$712,071 and the Special Revenue Fund accounting for \$30,738.

-We experienced a student decrease of approximately 15 students from the prior year.
-However, Greater Heights Academy maintains a strong fund balance in excess of 25% to cover any unforeseen, temporary fluctuations in operations or student counts.
-Expenditures were also reduced to compensate for the reduced funding.
+Greater Heights Academy maintains a strong General Fund balance, in excess of 25%, to cover any unforeseen, temporary fluctuations in operations or student counts.
+Expenditures are also proactively monitored and reduced as appropriate to compensate for reduced funding or increased costs.